 I know the situation all too well.
 You've got a big presentation, date, or another important (yet stressful) event and a big cyst rears its ugly head.
 You'll do anything to get rid of it fast.
 However, if that spot treatment or anti-inflammatory serum isn't working you probably ditch it after about a week or so.

 I don't blame you, it's hard to have patience when basically everything gives us instant gratification these days.
-We can watch our favorite shows (netflix), get the answer to any question (google), or even date (tinder) at the click of a button.
-So, waiting for your spots to disappear after using a product for even a week feels like torture.
+We can watch our favorite shows (Netflix), or even date at the click of a button.
+So, waiting for your spots to disappear after using a product for a week feels like forever.

-Unfortunately, when it comes to skincare constantly switching it up can do way more harm than good.
+Unfortunately, when it comes to skincare, constantly switching it up can do way more harm than good.
 It can be hard to tell which products are working and which are making your acne worse.
-That's why consistency is key, it takes 28 days for your skin to go through a full cycle.
-And, depending on the product and your skin concerns it could take even longer.
-For some, it takes around three months for their skin woes to completely resolve.
+That's why consistency is key and as we mentioned above, it can take 6 weeks on average to know if a product works for you since the skin cycle takes a full month.
+For some, it takes around three months for their skin issues to completely resolve.
 It's just how our skin biologically works, it’s a process that can't be rushed.

 I can only speak based on my skin type (sensitive, acne prone) but to tell a difference in new routines I typically have to wait anywhere from a month and a half to two months.
 Here's typically how it goes down for me.
 During the first week or two I experience a honeymoon period, I think "this is awesome, this is the best product I've ever used, I love it".
 My breakouts typically improve or go away completely.

 During the third and fourth week the honeymoon period starts to wear off, and I typically experience some purging or blemishes if I'm using a new product targeted towards acne or exfoliation.

 Purging can also occur with AHA'S/BHA'S. The fifth and sixth week are where things start to level out, after this stage if my skin isn't clear or at least normalized it's probably not going to be.